Symptoms of CHD in babies, toddlers, preteens, and teens

 Congenital heart disease, or CHD, involves heart defects and conditions that babies are born with.
 Sometimes CHD can be detected prenatally, but it is often diagnosed after birth and can present at any age.

 There are some common symptoms of CHD that may indicate that a child’s heart should be evaluated by a pediatric cardiologist.
-Here are some of the symptoms that cardiologists look for when evaluating a patient for possible CHD.
+Andrew Dodgen, MD(opens in a new tab), shared some of the symptoms that cardiologists look for when evaluating a patient for possible CHD.

 Babies

 Persistent fast breathing is one of the more common signs of heart disease in babies.
-Although a baby’s breathing can vary throughout the day, babies with CHD can breathe fast for several hours at a time, even without being upset or otherwise stressed.
+Although a baby’s breathing can vary throughout the day, including brief periods of rapid breathing alternating with followed by short pauses that quickly return to normal (known as “periodic breathing”), babies with CHD can breathe fast for several hours at a time, even without being upset or otherwise stressed.

 Sometimes turning blue, especially in the hands or feet, can just be a vascular phenomenon, but a cardiologist will want to evaluate a baby whose gums and tongue turn blue.